compsocialscience/summer-institute/2022/atlanta/apply.md

 **In order to be guaranteed full consideration, all application materials must be submitted by March 30, 2022 through the [SICSS-Atlanta Application](https://forms.gle/EBFB6rKqbHmN45nn6) portal.** Applications that are not complete by the deadline will not receive full consideration.
 We will notify applicants by mid-April if they've been selected to participate.
 All invitees will have to confirm their participation very soon thereafter.

-Inquiries about the SICSS-Atlanta site can be sent to <csearcy@gsu.edu>.
+Inquiries about the SICSS-Atlanta site can be sent to <sicss.atlanta@gmail.com>.

 ## Application Frequently Asked Questions